 Within the process-oriented monitoring of individual exposures, the Bank uses various tools to monitor exposures on an ongoing basis: besides the tools already described, this includes rating reviews, the monitoring of payment arrears, and the regular, individual analysis of the largest exposures.
-The intensity of loan coverage is oriented upon the credit risk exposure.
-Intensified handling triggers recognition of loss allowance, in the amount of lifetime expected credit loss for the financial instrument concerned (Stage 2).
+The intensity of loan coverage is oriented

-The following tables provide a breakdown of gross carrying amounts excluding hedge adjustment of on-balance sheet as well as off-balance sheet credit business, money-market business, and capital markets business, by rating class and loss allowance stages.
+The following tables provide a breakdown of gross carrying amounts (excluding hedge adjustment) of on-balance sheet as well as off-balance sheet credit business, money-market business, and capital markets business, by rating class and loss allowance stages.
 Figures are based on Aareal Bank Group's internal default risk rating classes.
 The default definition follows Article 178 of the CRR.
 To facilitate comparison, figures as at 1 January 2018 including adjustments pursuant to IFRS 9 were shown as previous year's values.